Home

 But as a small business owner or manager, you need to understand 'what is social media' and how social media affects your business, and your brand.

-Big business is starting to pay attention to social networks; big businesses are building on-line marketing services (also known as digital or social media) departments that focus on how to interact and connect with their stakeholders online.
+Big business is paying attention to, and investing in, social networks; big businesses are building on-line marketing services (also known as digital or social media) departments that focus on how to interact and connect with their stakeholders online.

-Small business owners can easily become part of internet social networks, but they have to invest some of their time (or money - contract bloggers, posters, or social media content writers) to build a relationship and maintain a conversation with their network.
+Small business owners can easily become part of internet social networks, but they have to invest some of their time (or money; through contracting bloggers, posters, or social media content writers) to build a relationship and maintain a conversation within their network.

 With an Online Social Network;